Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/my-5-step-plan-to-deal-with-inspiration-overload.md

 You might find the idea already exists, or the implementation has some downsides.

-I'll be honest, any current idealist is 107 ideas long, and I would say maybe 10 of those will eventually get an article.
+I'll be honest, any current idealist is 107 ideas long, and maybe 10 of those will eventually get an article.

 Still, never remove these ideas as they might have a place and time in the future.
 Or be sparked by another idea you have.